skypjack/entt/docs/md/entity.md

 ## Meet the runtime

-Type identifiers are stable in `EnTT` during executions and most of the times also across different executions.
+Type identifiers are stable in `EnTT` during executions and most of the times also across different executions and across boundaries.
 This makes them suitable to mix runtime and compile-time features.<br/>
-The registry offers a couple of functions to _visit_ it and get the types of components it manages:
+The registry offers a function to _visit_ it and get the types of components it
+manages:

 ```cpp
 registry.visit([](const auto component) {